henridb/medium-articles/quantum-sat/main.md

 simplify SAT formulas [dKM21].
 This may be an interesting lead as it means that SAT formulas may be encoded as quantum circuits, but how to use those circuits to solve the SAT problems is left to be determined.

+[Amb05] A. Ambainis. *Quantum search algorithms.* arXiv:quant-ph/0504012, 2005. <br>
+[BCCZ99] A. Biere, A. Cimatti, E. Clarke, and Y. Zhu. *Symbolic Model Checking without BDDs.* In W.R.
+Cleaveland, editor, Tools and Algorithms for the Construction and Analysis of Systems, Lecture Notes in Computer Science, pages 193–207, Berlin, Heidelberg, 1999.
+Springer.<br>
+[BCM+20] Z. Bian, F. Chudak, W. Macready, A. Roy, R. Sebastiani, and S. Varotti.
+*Solving SAT (and MaxSAT) with a quantum annealer: Foundations, encodings, and preliminary results.* Information and Computation, 275:104609, 2020.<br>
+[BFMP11] F. Bobot, J.-C. Filliâtre, C. Marché, and A. Paskevich. *Why3: Shepherd Your Herd of Provers.* In Boogie 2011: First International Workshop on Intermediate Verification Languages, page 53, 2011.<br>
+[CGW00] N. J. Cerf, Lov K. Grover, and Colin P. Williams. *Nested Quantum Search and NP-Hard Problems.*
+Applicable Algebra in Engineering, Communication and Computing, 10(4–5):311–338, 2000.<br>
+[Coo71] S. A. Cook. *The complexity of theorem-proving procedures.* In Proceedings of the Third Annual ACM Symposium on Theory of Computing, STOC '71, pages 151–158, New York, NY, USA, May 1971.
+Association for Computing Machinery.<br>
+[dKM21] N. de Beaudrap, A. Kissinger, and K. Meichanetzidis. *Tensor Network Rewriting Strategies for Satisfiability and Counting.* Electronic Proceedings in Theoretical Computer Science, 340:46–59, 2021.<br>
+[DLL62] M. Davis, G. Logemann, and D. Loveland. *A machine program for theorem-proving.* Communica- tions of the ACM, 5(7):394–397, 1962.<br>
+[Gro96] L. K. Grover. *A Fast Quantum Mechanical Algorithm for Database Search.* In Proceedings of the Twenty-eighth Annual ACM Symposium on Theory of Computing, STOC '96, pages 212–219, New York, NY, USA, 1996.
+ACM.<br>
+[Hin18] J. Hines. *Genomics Code Exceeds Exaops on Summit Supercomputer*, 2018.<br>
+[Jor21] S. Jordan.
+Quantum Algorithm Zoo.
+Technical report, 2021.<br>
+[LAK+14] Y. Li, A. Albarghouthi, Z. Kincaid, A. Gurfinkel, and M. Chechik. *Symbolic optimization with SMT solvers.* In Proceedings of the 41st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 607–618, San Diego California USA, 2014.
+ACM.<br>
+[NSR02] G.-J. Nam, K.A.
+Sakallah, and R.A.
+Rutenbar. *A new FPGA detailed routing
+approach via search-based Boolean satisfiability.* IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 21(6):674–684, 2002.<br>
+[PK00] V. Paruthi and A. Kuehlmann. *Equivalence checking combining a structural SAT-solver, BDDs, and simulation.* In Proceedings 2000 International Conference on Computer Design, pages 459–464, 2000.<br>
+[SBS96] P. Stephan, R.K.
+Brayton, and A.L.
+Sangiovanni-Vincentelli. *Combinational test generation using satisfiability.* IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 15(9):1167–1176, 1996.<br>
+[Sta94] G. Stalmarck. *System for determining propositional logic theorems by applying values and rules to triplets that are generated from boolean formula*, 1994.<br>
+[TID20] M. Trimoska, S. Ionica, and G. Dequen. *A SAT-Based Approach for Index Calculus on Binary Elliptic Curves.* In Progress in Cryptology-AFRICACRYPT 2020, pages 214–235, Cairo, Egypt, 2020.